-If you aren't planting your own tree, you might pay the guy in the blue truck $100 to plant your tree, but if it dies, where is the guy in the blue truck?
+If you aren't planting your own tree, you may consider hiring "the guy in the blue truck" for $100 to plant your tree, but if the tree dies, where is the guy in the blue truck?

-Spend $400 to have it done right by someone who can afford to replace it IF it dies.
+Hire a professional to do it right and who guarantee it and replace it IF it dies.

-If you haven't guessed yet, I am passionate about the right way to plant a tree.... first, of course, you must choose one and then understand how to plant it the right way... and why.
+If you haven't guessed yet, I am passionate about the right way to plant a tree.... first, choose one for your zone, the light and space it will need and then understand how to plant it correctly and why.

-BUT - before you read on, here are some very sad photos of what a tree looks like - planted incorrectly - such an unnecessary waste of money, and time ...and nature.
+BUT - first, here are some very sad photos of the results of an incorrectly planted tree - such an unnecessary waste of money, and time ...and nature.

 This is a note from